Jump to comments Jump to sidebar

 Had the vets a month ago explained they saw a full term kitten in there would it have been a better result?

 If I had realized that they’d seen a full-term kitten when I got her a month ago, I would have taken her to the vet to find out what was going on.
 HOWEVER, that is 100% on me.
 I should have called the vet and asked why specifically they thought she was about to pop.
-Nearly every pregnant cat I take is supposedly “just about to go into labor,” then they wait weeks to have their kittens, and after seeing that so many time, I let it cloud my judgement.
+Nearly every pregnant cat I take is supposedly “just about to go into labor,” then they wait weeks to have their kittens, and after seeing that so many times, I let it cloud my judgement.
 (I once got a “pregnant cat” from a vet – a different vet – who turned out not to be pregnant at all).
 Moving forward, I’ll be more careful.

 And yes, I will continue to foster pregnant cats in the future.